Thinking Outside the Box

 In Episode 5 Grasslands, Attenborough explains how grass cutter ants power their own complex civilization.
 They clear enormous areas of grassland, not to eat it themselves, but to provide it as food for the fungus that they in turn will eat.
 Once again nature can show us the way (check out Biomimicry).

 Kudos to the Innovators

 The above ideas are but a taste of the extraordinary discoveries being made.
 There is so much cool stuff out there when you decide to start looking, but they need our support to continue on their experiments and development.
 I believe governments have a responsibility to their citizens in investing in the education and technology that will help transform society.

 We know that we have to stop burning fossil fuels.
-That much is certainly clear.
-What alternatives we decide on however is up to us.
-This means we absolutely have to demand that our countries stop subsidizing the fossil fuel industry (see A Staggering $5 Trillion!).
+That much is abundantly clear.
+What these energy alternatives look like however is up to us.
+For one thing, we definitely have to demand that our countries stop subsidizing the fossil fuel industry (see A Staggering $5 Trillion!).
 We can then divert some of those funds towards developing cleaner energy alternatives.

 You too can help by choosing to divest from fossil fuels.
 Perhaps you can help support some of these sweet Kickstarter projects that are working on energy alternatives.
 If you can’t contribute to them financially, you can also support them by helping to share their awesome ideas.